Adrian-PL/Project/README.md

 - Classic roguelike
 - Set in a consistent with the history and realistic post-nuclear world
 - Commercial closed-source
-- Coded in Kotlin in Android Studio using custom engine
+- Coded using Kotlin
+- Target devices - Android first and iOS in the future

 Basic: